 The five are Taylor Butler, Alfred Foca, Shawn Bowens, Scott Rudolph and Jonathan Mulvihill, he said.

-The township hired three officers early last September.
 The number of Berkeley police officers once hovered around 74, but that number has since dropped to around 66 due to retirements.

 The latest officers to step down include Patrolman Edward DeMott III, Detective James Smit, and Patrolman Daniel Stauffer, Amato said.